 The Pentatonic Scale For Early Years

 Music makes a unique contribution to playful learning with fun interactive music activities encouraging infants to develop new skills in language, motor abilities, and cognitive skills.
-Approached in the right way, music time should encourage them to take risks and make mistakes, quietly promoting self-confidence, spontaneity, creativity, and originality.
+Approached in the right way, music time should encourage children to take risks and make mistakes: quietly promoting self-confidence, spontaneity, creativity, and originality.

 German composer Carl Orff developed a way of tapping into children's natural sense of rhythm and melody.
 Orff, who died in 1982, co-founded the Guenther School for gymnastics, music, and dance in Munich, Germany, and developed a simple way of teaching music to youngsters using percussion instruments.
 His approach begins with the premise that every child is innately musical and naturally loves to play, sing, and dance.
 He tuned percussive instruments to the pentatonic scale and encouraged children to play them ensemble.

 Children learn through doing, exploring, and improvising.
 They have a natural instinct to create their own melodies and explore their imaginations.
-These instincts are directed into learning music by hearing and making music first, then reading and writing it later, in the same way, that we all learned our own language.
-The special Orff melody instruments include pentatonic wooden xylophones and metal glockenspiels that offer good sound immediately.
+These instincts are directed into learning music by hearing and making music first, then reading and writing it later, in the same way that we all learned our own language.
+Original Orff melody instruments include pentatonic wooden xylophones and metal glockenspiels that offer good sound immediately.

 The Magical Pentatonic Scale